 Door sellers pay about $4,800 less

-Door sellers generally pay quite a bit less compared to selling with a traditional realtor, unless they're selling a cheaper home.
+Door sellers generally pay quite a bit less compared with selling with a traditional realtor, unless they're selling a cheaper home.

 Here's how much less you could expect to pay in listing fees, depending on your home's sale price:

-*Compared to a 3% listing fee with a traditional realtor
+*Compared with a 3% listing fee with a traditional realtor

-Note that although Door's pricing compares favorably to old-school real estate brokerages, the overall value is relatively middling compared to other discount services.
+Note that although Door's pricing compares favorably to old-school real estate brokerages, the overall value is relatively middling compared with other discount services.

 Depending on where in Texas you're selling, it's likely that you can find a better option.